eraserhd/suggest-commit/README.md

-# suggest-commits
+# suggest-commit

-Prepopulate commit message for common cases.
+Suggest a commit message from a diff.

 ## Installing